satyrnhub/cadmium-fabric/README.md

 No guarantee is made that this project will receive any further development or that it will even be maintained.

+Also, Satyrn is terrible at programming, don't expect much.

 ### Preface

 The release of Minecraft 1.13 brought the concept of "data fixers" to the game, enabling seamless and incremental